 New Orleans is an incredibly unique city.
 I can honestly say that it feels the most foreign when compared to the rest of the United States (edging you out Miami).
 New Orleans has a bizarre range of influences.
 French, Spanish, West African, and Southern are the most prominent in this amalgamation of culture.

 After America became truly independent, French and British hostilities continued, ultimately leading to the Napoleonic Wars.
-To help finance these wars, the French sold us their territory in North America (featuring New Orleans and commonly known as the Louisiana Purchase) for a fraction of what they were worth.
-We were able to acquire pieces of what now constitute 15 states for 3 cents an acre (42 cents an acre when taking into account inflation).
+To help finance these wars, the French sold the US their territory in North America (featuring New Orleans and commonly known as the Louisiana Purchase) for a fraction of its worth.
+The US acquired pieces of what now constitute 15 states for 3 cents an acre (42 cents an acre when taking into account inflation).
 High Five for the sweetheart deal France!

 Today New Orleans is best known for Mardi Gras, which historically was one last party before beginning lent.
 Today Mardi Gras is known for drinking, dancing, costumes, parades, and general debauchery.
 While that can contribute to the allure of the city, there is so much more to see outside of this event.
 Below is a list of 10 things you can’t miss on a trip to New Orleans.

-The hotel was completely redone post Katrina, so it feels brand new.
+The hotel was completely redone post Hurricane Katrina so it feels brand new.
 Another part I loved were the views of downtown and the Superdome from the upstairs lounge and gym.
-To book or check prices, click here.

 The Top 10 Things to do in New Orleans (besides drunken debauchery on Bourbon Street)